MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/build-dynamic-lean-configuration-manager.md

 > [!NOTE]
 > This article was written by Microsoft experts in the field who work with enterprise customers to deploy Office.

-As an admin, you often have to manage more than one [update channel](../overview-update-channels.md) for Microsoft 365 Apps in your organization.
-Or you may have to move devices to a new channel and need a way to see and manage devices by channel with minimal overhead and effort.
-This article shows how to implement [dynamic collections](https://docs.microsoft.com/mem/configmgr/core/clients/manage/collections/create-collections) in Microsoft Endpoint Configuration Manager to:
-- Set up collections that automatically add and remove devices based on the installed update channel.
-- Set up a collection that automatically add all devices running Microsoft 365 Apps for easier update targeting.
-- Set up a collection that hold all devices on update channels that your IT department doesn't support.
+Managing Microsoft 365 Apps in larger organizations using Configuration Manager can be a complex task.
+Maybe you have multiple [update channels](../overview-update-channels.md) deployed in your environment, maybe not all devices have Microsoft 365 Apps yet, but you want to target updates correctly or you want to identify devices with configuration drifts easily.
+This article will share some best practices on how to leverage [dynamic collections](https://docs.microsoft.com/mem/configmgr/core/clients/manage/collections/create-collections) to cover such scenarios.
 For dynamic collections, Configuration Manager automatically evaluates the membership of devices based on rules and queries.
-No manual work is required to keep these collections up to date.
-This implementation will enable you to:
+So these collections will update themselves and always give you a currnet view into your estate.

+This article covers the following scenarios:

-- Easily identify and target devices based on their currently installed update channel.
+- [Set up collections that automatically add and remove devices based on the installed update channel](build-dynamic-lean-configuration-manager.md#catch-devices-on-specific update-channels).
+This help you to quickly identify how many devices are running on each channel and also to move devices to a new channel.
-- When devices switch update channels, you can easily check progress just by looking at the number of devices per collection.
-- Identify devices that are on undesired update channels and implement actions to correct configuration drift.
-- Reduce admin effort by targeting the right set of devices with updates automatically.

-This article includes an example as well as step-by-step instructions to set up dynamic collections.

-## Example

-Let’s assume that your organization has deployed Microsoft 365 Apps to several thousand devices.
-You run a mix of [Semi-Annual Enterprise Channel (Preview)](../overview-update-channels.md#preview-upcoming-new-features-of-semi-annual-enterprise-channel) (SAEC-P) and [Semi-Annual Enterprise Channel](../overview-update-channels.md#semi-annual-enterprise-channel-overview) (SAEC), and you want to adopt the recently introduced [Monthly Enterprise Channel](../overview-update-channels.md#monthly-enterprise-channel-overview) (MEC).
-A few devices in your environment run Current Channel, even though it's not supported by your IT department.

-In this scenario, we would implement five dynamic collections in Configuration Manager:
-- Three collections to add devices as members when the device is running a specific update channel, one each for SAEC-P, SAEC, and MEC.
-- One collection to catch all devices running Microsoft 365 Apps to make deploying updates for all update channels easier.
-Devices will download matching updates only.
+- [Set up a collection that automatically add all devices running Microsoft 365 Apps](build-dynamic-lean-configuration-manager.md#catch-devices-running-microsoft-365-apps).
+This helps you to easily target Microsoft 365 Apps updates.
-- One collection to capture devices running any update channel other than the three that are supported by the IT department.

-We'll use these collections to deploy Configuration Manager applications and updates:
-- To the SAEC and SAEC-P collections, we'll deploy applications that will trigger a channel change to MEC.
-Once the channel change has been done, the devices will automatically leave the old collection and get added to the MEC collection.
-- The collection that catches all Microsoft 365 App installations can be used to deploy updates for all supported channels.
-Configuration Manager will deem updates that don't match the update channel of the device as not applicable, so devices will only download matching updates.
-Devices that are about to change channels will also be able to perform the required update to the new channel automatically.
-- The collection that catches devices that have configuration drift can be used to force such devices back to update channels that are supported by IT.
+- [Set up a collection that captures all devices on update channels which your IT department doesn't support](build-dynamic-lean-configuration-manager.md#catch-devices-on-other-update-channels).
+In case you don't support all available update channels internally, this implementation helps you to quickly identify and mitigate any configuration drift.

+For each scenario, you will find a detailed step-by-step implementation guide as well as some notes on how these collections can be leveraged during day-to-day admin operations.

-## Implement collections that catch devices on a certain update channel
+## Catch devices on specific update channels

 Follow these steps to create a dynamic collection that will add devices based on a specific, installed update channel.
 After the collection is set up, devices will be added and dropped automatically.
 This enables you to see and target all devices on a certain channel easily.
+We recommend that you set up one collection per update channel that your IT organization supports internally.

+Once those collections are set up, you can use them e.g. to publish applications which allow users to initiate an [update channel change](../change-update-channels.md#change-the-update-channel-with-configuration-manager) for themselves.
+Or make it a required deployment, in case you want to switch away from an update channel completely.
+E.g. when moving from [Semi-Annual Enterprise Channel (Preview)](../overview-update-channels.md#preview-upcoming-new-features-of-semi-annual-enterprise-channel) (SAEC-P) and [Semi-Annual Enterprise Channel](../overview-update-channels.md#semi-annual-enterprise-channel-overview) to [Monthly Enterprise Channel](../overview-update-channels.md#monthly-enterprise-channel-overview).

+Here is how to implement these collections:

 1. Navigate to **Assets and Compliance**, select **Device Collections** and then **Create Device Collection** on the **Home** menu.
 2. Provide a name and choose a limiting collection.
 Select **Next**.